We never know when a meltdown will happen.

 Either way, I will never forget her.
 Her simple act of kindness and gentleness spoke volumes above the negative thoughts screaming in my mind.
 I determined that day that I would begin seeing our world within autism from a different angle.
 I would let my guard down and let go of insecurities that come along with so many unknowns.

 We are all doing the best we can with what we have.
-It’s time to reach out a hand in love instead of turning our heads with a notion of pretentious misunderstanding.
+It’s time to reach our hands out in love instead of turning our heads with a notion of pretentious misunderstanding.

 It’s time to become the lady that cleaned up after my autistic son.